AgnesSG/AgnesSG.github.io/_projects/1_ecotourism_cuchumatanes.markdown

 The highest point of the mountain range (4009 m.a.s.l.).

-Composed of a coffee shop, a panoramic viewpoint platform with an interpretation module, parking space, a stable, and hiking trails.
+Comprises a coffee shop, a panoramic viewpoint platform with an interpretation module, parking spaces, a stable, and hiking trails.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">